reesede/AsianFlashCard/bin/resources/README.txt

 5. REQUIREMENTS
 ===============
-The AsianFlashCard program requires Java runtime environment JRE-1.6 or later.
+The AsianFlashCard program requires Java runtime environment JRE-1.7 or later.

 6. INSTALLATION
 ===============
 If the program came in a tar file, untar the tarball in any convenient directory.
-After installation, you can create flashcard (.alfc) files with a text editor that creates flat text files.
+After installation, you can create flashcard (.alfc) files with the built-in card set editor tool, or use a text editor that creates flat text files (however, see "Character Encoding" in KNOWN ISSUES, below).

 7. PROGRAM INVOCATION
 =====================

 Windows:
-	Double-click the AsianFlashCard.jar file to launch.
+	Double-click the AsianFlashCard.bat file to launch.

 Linux:
 	Run using the following command:

-		java -jar AsianFlashCard.jar
+		> ./AsianFlashCard.sh

+It is not recommended to invoke the Jar file directly, due to character encoding issues on Windows (see "Character Encoding" in the KNOWN ISSUES section below).

 8. NAVIGATION